Russia–Switzerland relations: Individuals

 Sergei Mikhailov, a Russian businessman and alleged leader of the “Solntsevskaya Bratva” criminal syndicate was arrested in Geneva in 1996 and incarcerated for two years.

 Swiss police arrested Russian businessman Vladislav Klyushin while en route to Zermatt in 2021 and extradited him to the United States on charges of commercial espionage.

 Known Russian oligarchs living in Switzerland are Viktor Vekselberg (Renova Group), Alisher Usmanov (USM) and Gennady Timchenko (Gunvor/Volga Group).
 The Swiss government has extended EU sanctions onto these individuals after the 2022 Russian invasion of Ukraine.
 Switzerland further imposed travel bans on five unnamed Russian oligarchs with close ties to President Putin.

 Andrey Melnichenko (MDM Bank) reportedly lives in St-Moritz.

 Dmitry Pumpyansky (OAO TMK/Sinara Group) reportedly lives in Geneva with his family.

 Petr Aven (Alfa-Bank) has reportedly a residence in Bern.

 Sergei Popov (MDM Bank) lives in Canton de Vaud.

 Oleg Tinkov, a Russian billionaire and entrepreneur, reportedly lives in Switzerland.

 According to United States and European security officials, Alina Kabaeva has spent long periods of time in Switzerland since 2015, at residences in Lugano and Cologny.
 In March 2015, she was reported to have given birth to a daughter at the VIP hospital of Saint Ann in Ticino, Switzerland.
 Kabaeva has been sanctioned by the United States, the European Union and the United Kingdom.

 According to Cyprus Confidential documents released by the International Consortium of Investigative Journalists in 2023, at least 20 Russian oligarchs had Swiss bank accounts.

 In addition, about 85 Russian nationals held “Golden Visas” in Switzerland in 2022.

+Swiss-Cameroonian dual-national and influencer Nathalie Yamb was sanctioned in 2025 by the E.U. for connections to "Russian propaganda".

+In 2025, the E.U. sanctioned Swiss citizen and ex-intelligence Officer Jacques Baud for being a propagandist for Russia.